cxiao/hashdb-bn/README.md

-# Binary Ninja HashDB Plugin
+# #️⃣ Binary Ninja HashDB Plugin

 [HashDB](https://github.com/OALabs/hashdb) is a community-sourced library of hashing algorithms used in malware.
-This plugin queries the [OALabs HashDB Lookup Service](https://hashdb.openanalysis.net/) for hash values which appear in the currently analyzed file, fetches a list of strings which match those hashes, and collects the string values into a type definition (e.g. an enum).
-The defined type can then be applied to the binary for further analysis.
+This plugin queries the [OALabs HashDB Lookup Service](https://hashdb.openanalysis.net/) for hash values which appear in the currently analyzed file, fetches a list of strings which match those hashes, and collects the string values into an enum type definition.
+The defined enum type can then be applied to the binary for further analysis.

+## Usage

+### Looking up a hash (_HashDB - Hash Lookup_)

+The _HashDB - Hash Lookup_ command looks up the hash value highlighted by the cursor.

 ![](images/hashlookup-screenshot-border.png)

 ![](images/hashlookup-result-screenshot-border.png)

-## Usage

-### Hunting for the correct hash algorithm (`HashDB - Hunt`)
+### Hunting for the correct hash algorithm (_HashDB - Hunt_)

-The `HashDB - Hunt` command attempts to identify the hash algorithm which was used to generate a particular hash value.
+The _HashDB - Hunt_ command attempts to identify the hash algorithm which was used to generate a particular hash value.
+The identified algorithm is set as the default algorithm for future hash lookups in this binary, in the _HashDB > HashDB Hash Algorithm_ setting.

 ![](images/hash-hunt-multiple-options-screenshot-border.png)